e271828e/Flight.jl/docs/notes/design/framework_design.md

-`t₀` an init-service argument anchoring the grid; slot totality (§16.6) enforced pre-write at `init!`/commit (`UninitializedSlots`, all-or-nothing, `probe_value` structurally unreachable), with aircraft-shipped baseline conditions layered by the new ordered `override` combinator; and the trim problem spelling (§16.7) — NamedTuple decisions, declared `deriv`/`output` reads, and the residual-vector reformulation (nonlinear least squares with exact AD Jacobians via the Dual activation; FlightCore's scalar-BOBYQA as the derivative-free degenerate case).
-The trim solver seam, the mounting record, the linearization client and the migration outline pending (see [Open axes](#open-axes)).
+`t₀` an init-service argument anchoring the grid; slot totality (§16.6) enforced pre-write at `init!`/commit (`UninitializedSlots`, all-or-nothing, `probe_value` structurally unreachable), with aircraft-shipped baseline conditions layered by the new ordered `override` combinator; the trim problem spelling (§16.7) — NamedTuple decisions, declared `deriv`/`output` reads, and the residual-vector reformulation (nonlinear least squares with exact AD Jacobians via the Dual activation; FlightCore's scalar-BOBYQA as the derivative-free degenerate case); the trim service (§16.8) — in-house LM behind a backend seam, per-invocation scratch stores with the one-writer commit invariant, the no-throw `TrimReport`, and the scoped, build-checked AD obligation; and mounting (§16.9) — `TrimProblem` as an implicitly specified condition, relocated whole by `at(prefix, problem)`, with the world-init wrapper dissolved into baselines, `design_world` rigs, and the one-problem-per-solve swarm doctrine.
+The linearization client, `capture` spelling and the migration outline pending (see [Open axes](#open-axes)).
 Sections renumbered: services §16, case studies §17, decision log §18, open axes §19.